 The day of the installation is spent removing any old insulation underneath the mobile home.
 Then, the foam insulation is installed.

-Removal of old insulation, spraying, and injecting foam insulation can range anywhere between 3 to 5 hours.
+Removal of old insulation, spraying, and injecting foam insulation can take 3 to 5 hours.

 There are no additional fees or hidden costs once your project has been completed.
 The quote you sign and agree to is the final cost to insulate your mobile home.